 One of the many great things about spending your honeymoon in the Cook Islands is exactly that – the spending!
 Weddings and honeymoons are an expensive occasion in any couple’s planning, and we all have budgets to work to.
-With the Cook Islands currency being the New Zealand Dollar, the exchange rate for most countries will be very favourable and cost effective – especially for Australian couples planning their Cook Islands honeymoon with their very strong dollar.
+With the Cook Islands currency being the New Zealand Dollar, the exchange rate for most countries will be very favourable and cost effective.
 And for New Zealanders there is always the security of knowing that you don’t have to worry about losing money on the exchange rate.

-There are around 27 scheduled flights a week to/from the Cook Islands, with a mix of both day and night arrival times.
+There are approximately 27 scheduled flights a week to/from the Cook Islands, with a mix of both day and night arrival times.
 The flying time from Auckland is around 3.5 hours, and Air New Zealand have a weekly direct flight from Sydney that is around 6.5 hours.
 Other flights from Australia connect through Auckland.
-For Cook Islands honeymooners from America, Canada and Europe, Air New Zealand flies a weekly direct service from Los Angeles that arrives Monday morning and departs Saturday midnight.
-Getting flights to your Cook Islands honeymoon is a breeze from all over the world!
+For Cook Islands honeymooners from America, Canada and Europe, Air New Zealand flies a weekly direct service from Los Angeles that arrives Sunday morning and departs Friday midnight.
+Getting flights to the Cook Islands is a breeze from all over the world!

 The two main Cook Islands honeymoon destinations are Rarotonga, the largest, and Aitutaki, which boasts one of the world’s most stunning atoll lagoons.
 Australians will know of it through Catriona Rowntree, and the Getaway Programme – her favourite spot on the planet, and where she renewed her wedding vows.
 Rarotonga is very much like the ‘big smoke’ in Cook Island terms with many more dining and activity options, while Aitutaki is more of the laid back, ‘beachcomber’ experience.

 As for property locations you will be happy anywhere on the island, as the whole island is your playground, although the southern shores of Rarotonga boasts the best of the lagoon, and the western coastline is renowned for its stunning sunsets.
-Scooters can be hired from NZD20 per day, and it is a simple process to get your Rarotongan Drivers Licence without having to do a formal road test.
-The same applies with hiring a car, where rates are generally between NZD36-50 depending on car type and length of hire.
+Our recommendation for getting around is hiring a car.
+It’s simple and inexpensive with rates generally between NZD38-50 per day depending on the type of car and length of hire.
 Scooters can be hired from NZD25 per day.

-Please take a look at the Cook Islands honeymoon packages offered by Sea Change Villas, Rarotonga, Cook Islands which offer various options to suit your ideal honeymoon spend.
+Please take a look at the honeymoon packages, which offer various options to suit your ideal honeymoon spend.
 We are only too happy to answer any questions you may have regarding flights and the planning of your perfect Cook Islands honeymoon.